Lane Thomas Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 22nd in MLB.

-- The Dodgers have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Dodgers' 4.22 team ERA ranks 15th among all MLB pitching staffs.

-- Dodgers pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).
+- Dodgers pitchers combine to allow 173 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Miller will aim for his 10th win when he makes the start for the Dodgers, his 18th of the season.
-He is 9-3 with a 3.80 ERA and 84 strikeouts through 94 2/3 innings pitched.

-- The righty last pitched on Sunday against the Atlanta Braves, when he threw seven innings, allowing one earned run while giving up three hits.
+- In his last time out on Tuesday, the left-hander went five innings against the Miami Marlins, giving up three earned runs while surrendering five hits.

-- In 17 games this season, the 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings.
-Opponents are batting .229 against him.
+- The 35-year-old has an ERA of 2.61, with 9.4 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.